JsonStringCompact¶

 Warning

 Manual reference counting is intended for Python FFI integration.
-Normal usage should rely on the JsonHandleCompact
+Normal usage should rely on the JsonHandleCompact system for automatic reference management.

 String Information Methods¶